bernieplug/eepelican/content/blog/seo_part_3.md

 Author: Bruce O.
 Category: SEO
 Tags: Keywords, Amazon, Search
-Summary: Struggling to get your products onto the first page?
-Our three part series on Amazon SEO will help you understand serach and improve your rank.
+Summary: The final part of our series is all about sales potential.
+How does Amazon know what will sell, and how can you use that information?
 Status: draft

 Your sales potential is very important to Amazon.
 They want to put the products that will sell the best in the top spot.
 But how do they measure your sales potential?